Axeiru/DNNFacialLandmarkThermometer/README.md

 ### General Notes:

-- Overclocking is recommended to attain maximum performance, however this requires recompiling the kernel and takes several hours.
+- Overclocking is recommended to attain maximum performance, however, this requires recompiling the kernel and takes several hours.
 A procedure to overclock the Jetson Nano's CPU to 2GHz & GPU to 1.2GHz will be added.

 - This project was entirely developed on a Jetson Nano, including recording & transcoding examples.